 Producers have commenced official organic conversion via a third-party certifying body such as Australian Certified Organic (ACO) or The National Association for Sustainable Agriculture Australia (NASAA).
 A wine can carrying the in-conversion logo after one year of audits.
 In the fourth year of conversion, a producer can apply for full certification and carry a certified logo.
 As with certified organic wines, a wine is produced free from chemical pesticides, herbicides, fertilisers, GMO’s and with half of conventional wine.

-Producers farm according to organic practices but choose not to undergo the certification process.
+Producers farm according to organic practices.
 Producers in this category cannot use the term certified organic on their labels.
 There is no guarantee for the consumer that a wine is free from chemical pesticides, herbicides, fertilisers or lower in sulphur.

 Like organic certification, Biodynamic certification is a three-year certification process and is regulated by a third-party and guarantees a wine is produced free from chemical pesticides, herbicides, fertilisers, GMO’s with capped sulphur levels (half of conventional wine) in the finished wine.